Webklex/tbm/README.md

 ## Custom Styles
-By default all assets (.js, .css, .html, etc) get included while building a new version.
+By default all assets (.js, .css, .tmpl, etc) get included while building a new version.

 ### Structure: